 How do I file a Circuit Court Case Evaluation summary?

 The OCBA only handles case evaluation for district court.
 Visit the Oakland County website for information on Circuit Court Case Evaluation.

-The OCBA’s Case Evaluation Clerks are available to answer your questions.
-Contact us at (248) 334-3400 or via email.
+The OCBA’s District Court Case Evaluation staff is available to answer your questions.
+Contact them at (248) 334-3400 or via email.